-Two “bars” ie Granola bars, Snickers, Energy bars etc
+Morning Snack – Two “bars” ie Granola bars, Snickers, Energy bars, etc

-Two large tortillas spread with Peanut butter and/or Nutella
+Lunch – Two large tortillas spread with Peanut butter and/or Nutella and Potato Chips

-Large handful of trail mix (nuts, seeds, dried fruit. chocolate chips)
+Afternoon Snack – Large handful of trail mix (nuts, seeds, dried fruit, chocolate chips)

-Two packages of dehydrated noodles, one pouch of tuna and a dash of olive oil for extra calories
+Dinner – Two packages of dehydrated noodles, one pouch of tuna and a dash of olive oil for extra calories and some chocolate

-Please remember this is just my Appalachian Trail food list.
-I’ll add in as much variety as possible and keep things interesting.
+Please remember this is just an example Appalachian Trail food list, each time I resupply I’ll add in as much variety as possible to keep things interesting.

-To see a more up to date version of the foods I eat on trail then check out this video series I made.
+To see a more up to date version of the foods I eat on trail in 2020 then check out this video series I made.